NyanLight/calculator/README.md

 # THE CALCULATOR

-This is the calculator web app built in vanilla HTML/CSS/JS made by me.
+This is the calculator web app built in vanilla HTML/CSS/JS by me.

 ## Key features